Common Causes of Motorcycle Accidents in California

 Motorcycle riding can be an exhilarating and efficient way to travel, especially on congested Southern California roads and freeways.
 However, the effects of a motorcycle accident can be devastating on the rider.
-Without the protections of a car’s walls, motorcyclists who are involved in a crash are far more vulnerable to severe or life-ending injuries than drivers of passenger vehicles.
+Without the protection of a car’s walls, motorcyclists who are involved in a crash are far more vulnerable to severe or life-ending injuries than drivers of passenger vehicles.
 Sadly, motorcycle accident fatalities account for traffic deaths at a rate that is far out of proportion to the number of motorcycles on the road compared to other vehicles.

 Help getting the funds you need after a motorcycle crash

 If you’re a motorcycle rider who’s been injured in an accident in the Inland Empire, contact the Whittier motorcycle accident lawyers at Hanning & Sacchetto, LLP.
-Our esteemed Los Angeles county motorcycle accident attorneys will handle your claim for damages after a serious injury leaves you with mountains of medical debt and an inability to work.
+Our esteemed Los Angeles County motorcycle accident attorneys will handle your claim for damages after a serious injury leaves you with mountains of medical debt and an inability to work.
 Contact Hanning & Sacchetto, LLP today for a no-cost consultation after a bike crash.

 What are the most common reasons for California motorcycle accidents?